CloveTwilight3/end-stats/README.md

 ## How it works

 🥚 - Anyone who enters the end during the event.

-🗡️ - The person who does the final strike to the first dragon ⚔️ - The people who do any final strike to any dragon within the 24 hours after the first dragon dies.
+🗡️ - The person who does the final strike to the first dragon.

+⚔️ - The people who do any final strike to any dragon within the 24 hours after the first dragon dies.

-💪🏻 - The person who does the most damage to the dragon (that doesn't have the 🗡️ reward) 🪽 - The person to get the first Elytra
+💪🏻 - The person who does the most damage to the dragon (that doesn't have the 🗡️ reward).

+🪽 - The person to get the first Elytra.

-📦 - The person to get the first Shulker Box
+📦 - The person to get the first Shulker Box.

 ## Installation